jasonchadwick/quops-game/README.md

 Tiles are hexagonal (six neighbors), and two-tile cards can only be played on neighboring tiles.

 Mathematically, the board is a bit vector [b0, b1, ... bn] and Player 0's goal is to make the most probable state become [0, 0, ..., 0] while
 Player 1's goal is to make it become [1, 1, ..., 1].
-This entire game could be described using quantum mechanics and matrices - the only thing this board design decides is what possible unitary manipulations are possible on our bits.
+This entire game could be described using quantum mechanics and matrices (and it is, in the code) - the only thing that the hexagonal board design decides is what possible unitary manipulations are allowed on the bits.
 In a way, you are essentially creating a quantum computer circuit, step by step.
 So in theory this game could be physically implemented on a quantum computer, with each tile being a qubit.

 ### Gameplay